Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Tuổi TrẻBáo Tuổi Trẻ17/11/2024

-Mozart told Josef Mysliveček that he often composed the introduction to a piece of music at night, went to bed, and completed the composition the next morning.
+Mozart told Josef Mysliveček that he often composed the introduction to a piece of music at night, then went to bed, and completed the composition the next morning.

 Tiền bối của Mozart - Ảnh 1.